barryclark/jekyll-now/_posts/2022-01-21-safe-releases.md

 ## Fin

 The first time people see all these steps, a common reaction is "dang, that's a lot of steps"!
-I agree, however there is a real tradeoff between the complexity caused by splitting up releases vs. the risk associated with all-in-one releases.
+I agree, however there is a real trade off between the complexity caused by splitting up releases vs. the risk associated with all-in-one releases.
 Investing in your CI/CD will also allow large data migrations to become manageable to more developers by simplifying releases to merging a pull request.

 Greenfield projects and smaller startups have a higher risk tolerance and may find it acceptable to ship quick and break releases every once in a while.
 As you scale, quality requirements will increase and downtime will result in more and more headaches for you and your customers.
 Simple strategies around how to plan clean releases with multiple people releasing code to production helps us avoid common issues which can have domino effects on an entire team.